ao link

 Supply chain partner of the year

-Who are the organisations that are integral to supporting housing and the built environment sector deliver on its net zero ambitions.
-These are the real collaborators and partners that make things happen and become an extension of their customers teams adding value to their customers work to decarbonise.
-These partners can span multiple stages of the supply chain.
+This award recognises organisations that are integral to supporting the housing and built environment sector in achieving its net zero ambitions.
+These partners act as an extension of their customers’ teams, adding value and enabling decarbonisation across multiple stages of the supply chain.

 Skills and training award

-We need a skilled and knowledgeable workforce to deliver a net zero transition.
-This award recognises those organisations who are training the workforce of today and attracting the workforce of tomorrow to deliver net zero across the housing and built environment sectors.
-Entries can be from in-house operations and educational establishments that are investing in and promoting talent development.
+A skilled and knowledgeable workforce is essential to delivering a net zero transition.
+This award recognises organisations that are developing the workforce of today and attracting the talent of tomorrow to achieve net zero across the housing and built environment sectors.
+Entries are welcomed from in-house teams, training providers, and educational establishments investing in and promoting workforce development and talent growth.

 Engagement campaign of the year

-To make net zero aspirational we need to take people with us on the net zero journey.
-This award rewards those campaigns that have really resonated and made a difference to the success of a project/work stream by engaging tenants and residents in the climate change debate, helping to inform behaviour change which in turn helps to reduce climate impact.
+To make net zero aspirational, we need to bring people with us on the journey.
+This award recognises campaigns that have truly resonated with tenants, residents, or communities, driving meaningful engagement and behaviour change.
+Successful entries will demonstrate how the campaign has contributed to the success of a project or workstream and helped reduce climate impact.

 Innovation of the year

-This award celebrates successful innovation benefiting the housing and built environment sectors in their decarbonisation journey.
-This can be a new approach to service provision, a new technology or a new way of working that helps to advance the net zero journey across the sectors.
-Entrants will need to demonstrate the impact of their innovation and their plans to exploit further.
+This award celebrates successful innovations that benefit the housing and built environment sectors in their decarbonisation journey.
+Entries can include new approaches to service delivery, pioneering technologies, or novel ways of working that advance net zero goals.
+Entrants should demonstrate the measurable impact of their innovation and outline plans for further implementation or scaling.

 Biodiversity and nature award